Gabbyton/CEMENTO/docs-src/source/user-guide-pages/cli-guide.rst

 Command Line Interface
 ======================

 Once the package is installed, you will have access to a cemento CLI command for converting files.
-This CLI interface allows you to convert ``.ttl`` files into draw.io diagrams and vice versa.
-To do so:
+This CLI interface allows you to convert rdf triple files into draw.io diagrams and vice versa.
+To do convert from a turtle:

 .. code-block:: console